-This is an Army job that will likely put you in combat situations in the Middle East or Afghanistan, and is crucial to both government relations and tactical strategy.
+It is an Army job that will likely put you in combat situations in the Middle East or Afghanistan and is crucial to both government relations and tactical strategy.

 Here's the list of language dialects the Army seeks in candidates for MOS 09L:

 - Kurdish-Behdini (Kurmanji)

 As move up the ranks of this job, your duties and expected skills will become more complex.
 In the beginning, you'll read and translate foreign language material into English, and vice versa.
 Then, you'll provide guidance to others, supervising the development of English-speaking skills in foreign nationals and foreign language skills in Army personnel.